-Mathematical Reasoning test: 175 or above will receive 3 college credits in algebra.
+Mathematical Reasoning test: 175 or above will receive 3 college credits quantitative literacy / reasoning (math)

 Reasoning Through Language Arts: 175 or above receive 1 college credit in humanities.

-Science: 175 or above will receive 3 college credits in science (no lab awarded).
+Science: 175 or above will receive 3 college credits in introduction to physical or natural science (no lab awarded).